Why We Procrastinate and What To Do About It

 Many procrastinators argue they procrastinate because they perform better under pressure, but research shows that is not the case.
 More often than not that’s their way of justifying putting things off.
 Procrastination can also fuel some self-deception.
 At some level, procrastinators are aware of the truth of their behavior.

 Procrastination has been associated with perfectionism: a tendency to negatively evaluate outcomes and one’s own performance, intense fear and avoidance of evaluation of one’s abilities by others, heightened social self-consciousness and anxiety, recurrent low mood, and “workaholism”.
-In a regression analysis study of Steel, he found that mild to moderate perfectionists typically procrastinate slightly less than others, with “the exception being perfectionists who were also seeking clinical counseling”.
+In a regression analysis study of Steel, from 2007, it is found that mild to moderate perfectionists typically procrastinate slightly less than others, with “the exception being perfectionists who were also seeking clinical counseling”.

 ADHD and Procrastination